 Corporations that have production facilities in multiple continents and numerous countries have most to benefit from the flexibility that Evocon’s user rights management offers.

-For example, let’s consider a manufacturing company that wants to monitor OEE and digitise their production in 3 continents, 10 countries and 30 factories.
+For example, let’s consider a manufacturing company that wants to monitor OEE and digitize their production in 3 continents, 10 countries and 30 factories.

 - Central management of all production data will be done by Company Administrators.

-- Regional management (continents) can be organised by creating Multi-Factory Administrators.
+- Regional management (continents) can be organized by creating Multi-Factory Administrators.

 - Country or factory-based supervision is easily managed by creating as many Factory Administrators as needed.